graezykev/normalise-your-git-commit-and-push/steps.md

 11. [Test the Incremental Linting](#11-test-the-incremental-linting)
 12. [Force test before push](#12-force-test-before-push)

-But don't worry, every step is clear and straightforward.
+But don't worry, each step is clear and straightforward.

 ## 1. Init your Project (if you haven't)